Who Can I Sue After a Motorcycle Accident?

 What Damages Can I Recover for My Motorcycle Injuries?

-Damages you can recover through a personal injury lawsuit differ depending on the state where the accident occurred.
+Damages you can recover through a personal injury lawsuit in Michigan differ depending on the state where the accident occurred.
 In Michigan, you can seek compensation losses like:

 • Past and future medical expenses